david-jurado-gonzalez/mcp-server-browserbase/stagehand-mcp/src/resources/ai_assistant_guide.md

 #### How to use the tools:

 - **Navigation:** Use `stagehand_navigate` to go to the necessary web page before performing other actions.
-The first time you access a website it is normal for a popup to appear that asks for registration, login, accepting cookies, etc., so you can observe `stagehand_observe` if there are popups with options before launching actions.
+The first time you access a website do observe `stagehand_observe` if there are popups with options to be clicked before launching actions (i.e.: Accpet cookies, Login screen, Disclaimer...).
 This can also happen after certain actions such as those that lead to another page.
 - **Interaction:** If you are not sure of what is being showed the page or you want to preview the actions without executing them, do observe the expected elements with `stagehand_observe` to identify interactable elements and then `stagehand_cachedact` to interact with them (click, type, etc.).
 Be as specific as possible in the description of the action or the observation.
 Use variables with actions and observations containing sensitive information (name, email, phone...).
 Use `stagehand_act` to execute actions in the page if you are sure the element exsists.
 If `stagehand_act` doesn't work (i.e. is hard to find the element in the page), use `stagehand_observe`.
 - **Information Extraction:** Use `stagehand_extract` to get the full text content of the page.
 - **Debugging/Display:** Use screenshot if you need to see the current state of the page.